At West Coast Log Homes we source all of our logs from sustainably managed second-growth forests.

 In order to pressure wash logs they must be harvested in a manner that leaves the outer layer of wood undamaged.
 Generally logs are handled by large machinery without any concern for damaging the outer surface.
 However since we remove the bark using high pressure water any damage present would cause the wood to ‘blow-out’ as the high pressure water scours the surface of the wood.
 This is why West Coast Log Homes uses unique logging methods to ensure logs are harvested in a much more careful manner than they would be for other purposes.

 At the heart of our craft is the Western Red Cedar tree; a character rich, stable, and long lasting wood well suited for the construction of log homes.
+Learn about how we harvest and prepare logs for final construction.
 West Coast Log Homes uses only the finest Western Red Cedar available.

 Cedar is free of pitch and resins, accepts a variety of finishes with ease and has exceptional insulation properties that far exceed most wood varieties.
 A lightweight, easy to handle and cost-effective material to transport, the wood has a richly textured grain that is accentuated by a range of warm, natural and luxurious color tones.
 Because of these quality combinations, cedar has always had the distinction of being a superior building material.